 In 1874, two railroads crossed in a bucolic spot in the heart of North Carolina, and the Town of Sanford was formed.
 Even long before the Town of Sanford was officially incorporated, the town played a role in Revolutionary and Civil War history, particularly historic sites such as House in the Horseshoe, Endor Iron Furnace and, of course, Depot Park.
 At the turn of the 20th century, Sanford became an important source of coal, brownstone and brick, a true leader in business and innovation for the entire country.
-Since its unique beginnings as a railroad town, Sanford has continued to flourish as a vital intersection of art, music, history, shopping, dining, recreation, family fun and warm hospitality – always commemorating its past while keeping a steady eye towards its future.
+Since its unique beginnings as a railroad town, Sanford, NC has continued to flourish as a vital intersection of art, music, rich history, shopping, dining, recreation, family fun and warm hospitality – always commemorating its past while keeping a steady eye towards its future.
 We invite you to explore and discover all that Sanford and Lee County have to offer.